 Sun, Surf and Street Food in Croyde

-It can apply to all of us, whatever it is that we do for a living.
+That’s how the saying goes.
+And shouldn’t it apply to all of us, whatever it is that we do for a living?
 Sometimes though that passion can be difficult to maintain if you’re in a job that is nothing more than that.
 Just a job.
 A way to earn money.
-How many times have you wanted to just walk away, change your lifestyle, do the ‘thing’ you really want to do.
+How many times have you wanted to just walk away, change your lifestyle, do the ‘thing’ you really want to do?

 Inspired to cook by his grandmother at the tender age of five and holidaying in Devon with his family since the age of seven, little wonder that when he came to camp here in 2018, his head was turned by the on-site snack shack next to reception.